calvinckho/capacitor-share-extension/README.md

 <img src="https://img.shields.io/npm/v/calvinckho/capacitor-share-extension?style=flat-square" />

-This package demonstrates how to add share extension to native deployments for Restvo, a Ionic app.
+This package supports share extension that requires storing and clearing the auth token in the iOS keychain.

 ## Installation
 ```